 Tender smoked jerky is an amazing treat, but marinated in a Dr Pepper® Jalapeno blend and slowly smoked to perfection?
-It’s the perfect snack for summer.
+This Dr Pepper jalapeno smoked beef jerky is the perfect snack for summer.

 Summer time brings the heat in more ways than one.